Colonoscopy

 Colonoscopy (/ˌkɒləˈnɒskəpi/) or coloscopy (/kəˈlɒskəpi/) is a medical procedure involving the endoscopic examination of the large bowel (colon) and the distal portion of the small bowel.
 This examination is performed using either a CCD camera or a fiber optic camera, which is mounted on a flexible tube and passed through the anus.

-The purpose of a colonoscopy is to provide a visual diagnosis via inspection of the internal lining of the colon wall, which may include identifying issues such as ulceration or precancerous polyps, and to enable the opportunity for biopsy or the removal of suspected colorectal cancer lesions.
+The purpose of a colonoscopy is to inspect the internal lining of the colon wall, to detect ulceration or precancerous polyps, and to permit biopsy or removal of suspected colorectal cancer lesions.

-Colonoscopy is similar to sigmoidoscopy, but surveys the entire colon rather than only the sigmoid colon.
-A colonoscopy permits a comprehensive examination of the entire colon, which is typically around 1,200 to 1,500 millimeters in length.

-In contrast, a sigmoidoscopy allows for the examination of only the distal portion of the colon, which spans approximately 600 millimeters.
-This distinction is medically significant because the benefits of colonoscopy in terms of improving cancer survival have primarily been associated with the detection of lesions in the distal portion of the colon.
+Colonoscopy surveys the entire colon, which runs 120 to 150 cm (4–5 ft).
+Sigmoidoscopy is similar, but only surveys the sigmoid colon, which comprises 60 cm of the distal (left) side of the colon.
+The benefits of colonoscopy for cancer survival have primarily been associated with the detection of lesions in the distal portion of the colon.

 Routine use of colonoscopy screening varies globally.
 In the US, colonoscopy is a commonly recommended and widely utilized screening method for colorectal cancer, often beginning at age 45 or 50, depending on risk factors and guidelines from organizations like the American Cancer Society.
-However, screening practices differ worldwide.
-For example, in the European Union, several countries primarily employ fecal occult blood testing (FOBT) or sigmoidoscopy for population-based screening.
-These variations stem from differences in healthcare systems, policies, and cultural factors.
+However, in the European Union, several countries primarily employ fecal occult blood testing (FOBT) or sigmoidoscopy for population-based screening.
+These variations stem from many factors.
 Recent studies have stressed the need for screening strategies and awareness campaigns to combat colorectal cancer - on a global scale.

+Research is underway to identify the characteristics of patients that may indicate potential difficulties in performing a colonoscopy in a given individual, both in children and adults.